-A 6-month (April to September) part-time online course to teach doctors key concepts of diseases that are especially prevalent in tropical and developing countries where resources may be limited.
-Students can attend live lectures during April-June and access lecture recordings and other materials in their own time through the online learning system during July to September according to their preference.
-The course includes most of the didactic sessions from the DTM&H course, but does not include laboratory practicals or interactive clinical case discussions.
-Assessment is with an online Multiple Choice exam at the end of September.
-Applications will open in October 2021.
-The course fee is ¥200,000 JPN.
+A 6-month part-time online course to teach doctors key concepts of diseases that are especially prevalent in tropical and developing countries where resources may be limited.
+Students can attend live lectures during April-June and access lecture recordings and other materials in their own time through the online learning system according to their preference.
+The course includes most of the didactic sessions from the DTM&H course but does not include laboratory practicals or interactive clinical case discussions.
+Assessment is with an online Multiple Choice exam.

 Key differences of tropical medicine courses

 |Diploma of Tropical Medicine and Hygiene (DTM&H)||Certificate of Tropical Medicine (CTM)||Philippines Tropical Medicine Course|

 Please note that in addition to the course team’s personal email addresses, the following email address is also used for course communications: email@example.com